Frequently Asked Questions

-(1) For those without mentors: In early December, our HB-REX Project Directory will go live, showcasing all of the various research projects available for you to apply to.
+(1) For those without mentors: Our HB-REX Project Directory showcases all of the various research projects available for you to apply to.
 You can submit an application to a maximum of three specific projects indicating your interest in becoming an HB-REX summer research intern.
 Each application form you fill out applies only to one specific project, so you would have to repeat the application process for as many projects as you wish to apply for.
-Links to the project directory will be posted in this FAQ answer and elsewhere on our website when available.
-The application is due Saturday January 30, 2016.
+All applications are due by Saturday January 30, 2016.
 Faculty mentors will receive these applications and ask some applicants to interview for the internship.

 (2) For those with existing mentors: you can submit an "Existing Mentor" application, in which you will outline the nature of the project you will be working on and your background with that mentor / research lab.
-This application is due by Saturday January 30, 2016, and links to the application form will be posted in this FAQ answer and elsewhere on our website when available.
-If you have a research mentor already and your application is accepted, the next step is to work out the details of the HB-REX Contract.
-In close consultation with your research mentor, you will write a more detailed description of your internship project and work out the details of your internship.
-Approval of a satisfactory HB-REX Contract is required for final acceptance into the program.
+This application is due by Saturday January 30, 2016.

 Who is eligible for the HB-REX program?